At a Glance

 The statutory responsibility of the community colleges, as reflected in Connecticut General Statutes 10a-80, is (1) to provide programs of occupational, vocational, technical and career education designed to provide training for immediate employment, job retraining or upgrading of skills to meet individual, community and state workforce needs; (2) to provide general programs including, but not limited to, remediation, general and adult and continuing education designed to meet individual student goals; (3) to provide liberal arts and sciences and career programs for college transfer; (4) to provide community services and continuing education to respond to workforce needs or to address career, personal, instructional, cultural and public interests; (5) to provide student support services including, but not limited to, admissions, counseling, testing, placement, individualized instruction and efforts to serve students with special needs.

-In the 2002-03 academic year, the system continued to enroll nearly 50 percent of all undergraduates in public higher education.
-Fall 2002 headcount enrollment in credit courses totaled 44,869 a 5.2 percent increase from fall 2001.
-Full-Time Equivalent (FTE) enrollments reached 23,485, an 8.9 percent increase in FTE from fall 2001, and the highest FTE enrollment in the system’s history.
-Of these, 69.4 percent attended part-time and 30.6 percent attended full-time.
-The average age of students was 29, and 50.3 percent of the students in the system are age 25 or older.
-Women comprised 61 percent of the student population; minority enrollments represented 29.9 percent, with African-Americans and Hispanics constituting 26.4 percent of the student population.
-One third of the college’s enrollments were in Liberal Arts, General Studies and the College of Technology, a statewide curriculum, all of which offer the first two years of baccalaureate education for students interested in transfer.
-Another one third of enrollments were in non-degree courses that expand the student’s knowledge base while improving literacy, communication, and workforce skills.
-The remaining credit enrollments are in occupational, vocational, technical, and career-related degree and certificate programs that provide training for immediate employment, job retraining, and upgrading of skills to meet the needs of Connecticut’s workers and employers.
-Non-credit programs focused on skill building and personal interests saw 43,209 registrations during 2002-03.
-Approximately two-thirds of these non-credit registrations were related to workforce development as individuals sought career advancement, retraining or upgraded skills by continuing their educations.
+In the 2006-07 academic year, the system continued to enroll nearly 50 percent of all undergraduates in Connecticut public higher education.
+Fall 2006 headcount enrollment in credit courses totaled 46,489, and Full-Time Equivalent enrollments reached 26,050.
+2006 marked the third year of record high enrollments in both headcount and FTE, with each year showing increases beyond the historic highs of 1992.
+Since 1998 headcount enrollment has grown by 18% and FTE enrollment has grown by 37%.
+The growth in the number of full-time students attending the colleges since 1998 stands at 74%, an increase that has significant implications for delivery of instruction, facilities planning, and demand for services by a younger, more traditional-age student population.
+Approximately 64% of students attended part-time while 36 percent attended full-time.
+The average age of students was 28, with more than 50 percent of the students in the system over age 22.
+Women comprised 62.5 percent of the student population; minority enrollments represented 32.5 percent, with African-Americans and Hispanics constituting 29 percent of the student population.
+These African-American and Hispanic students represent two-thirds of the African American and Hispanic undergraduates enrolled in public institutions of higher education in Connecticut.
+Approximately one-third of college enrollments (35%) were in Liberal Arts, General Studies and the College of Technology, a statewide pathway curriculum, all of which offer the first two years of baccalaureate education for students interested in transfer.
+Another twenty percent of enrollments were in non-degree courses that expand the student’s knowledge base while improving literacy, communication, and workforce skills.
+The remaining credit enrollments, (45%) are in occupational, vocational, technical, and career-related degree and certificate programs that provide training for immediate employment, job retraining, and upgrading of skills to meet the needs of Connecticut’s workers and employers.
+Non-credit programs, focused on skill building and personal interests, serve more than 39,000 students each calendar year.
+On average, forty-six percent of non-credit registrations are related to workforce development as individuals look for career advancement, retraining, new or upgraded skills by continuing their educations.

 Partnerships with State Agencies and with Business and Industry